undergrad-partner-school

 Beyond academics, Cornell offers a vibrant campus life with numerous student organizations and clubs catering to a wide array of interests.
 The university's athletic teams, known as the Big Red, compete in NCAA Division I and take part in Ivy League competitions.
 Cornell's picturesque campus, nestled in the Finger Lakes region of New York, provides a rich environment for students to engage in intellectual pursuits, explore the outdoors, and enjoy a close-knit community.
 With its rich history, commitment to excellence, and emphasis on interdisciplinary learning, Cornell University stands as a renowned institution shaping the minds of future generations.

-Located in Ithaca, NY, Cornell University is a private university.
-Its campus is 745 acres in size.
-This educational institution operates on a semester-based calendar.
-The selection process is very rigorous, with an acceptance rate of a mere 7%.
-The freshman retention rate at Cornell University is 96.89% and the six-year graduation rate is 95%.
+Cornell University is a private university located in Ithaca, NY.
+This school follows a semester-based calendar.
+It has an acceptance rate of 8%.
+The freshman retention rate at Cornell University is 98.1% and the six-year graduation rate is 96%.

-Explore this school's profile to find out all the important things about Cornell University.
+Explore this school's profile to find out the most important things about Cornell University.

 Quick Facts